ziyi-zhang-mark/iOS/Basics.md

 ## Value types vs Reference types

 - `value types` are **copied** when they are assigned to an `instance` or passed as an argument to a `function`.
-- Array, Dictionary, Int, String are all value types - implemented as structs
+- `Array`, `Dictionary`, `Int`, `String` are all value types - implemented as structs.
-- But for an instance of a `reference type`, these two actions create an additional reference to the same underlying instance
-- `Reference type` variable is always 64 bits (8 bytes)
+- `Reference type` variable is always 64 bits (8 bytes), it will create an additional reference to the same underlying instance.
-- Contrast that with a struct instance being passed around with 500 integers inside it.
-Every time that struct instance is passed, 4 more kilobytes are allocated to hold the new copy of the struct.
+- Contrast that with a `struct` instance being passed around with 500 integers inside it.
+Every time that `struct` instance is passed, 4 more kilobytes are allocated to hold the new copy of the `struct`.

 ```swift
 class Employee {